tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Flaming

 Bursts into fire as it flies.
 You deal 8 extra ongoing fire damage on a hit (epic: 20 ongoing fire).

 ---

+#### Ghost Arrow

+This arrow’s damage is force damage, so it can hit wraiths and other pesky resist damage ghosts without any problems.

+---

+#### Serpent Arrow

+On a hit, this arrow also inflicts 5 ongoing poison damage on the target (epic: 15 ongoing poison).
+On a miss, the arrow falls to the ground and becomes a snake.
+If the target of the attack does not move away from the snake (or spend an attack killing it), the snake attacks again on the same initiative as the missile attack next round.
+The snake attacks with +10 vs. AC, and deals 5 ongoing poison damage on a hit.
+The snake keeps attacking until the target moves away or kills it.
+(Epic: +15 vs. AC and 15 ongoing poison damage).

+---